What is a basic bank account?

 Bank customers go into arrears when they do not pay the instalment of the loan on the stipulated date.

 In this case, credit institutions may require customers to pay default interest and other charges.
 These charges are limited to a single fee for the recovery of outstanding amounts and expenses incurred after going into arrears, provided that they are duly documented.

-As a rule, loans are repaid by bank customers through the payment of constant monthly instalments.
+As a rule, loans are repaid by bank customers by way of constant monthly instalments.

 These instalments are composed of part principal and part interest.
 The interest component paid by bank customers corresponds to the compensatory interest that the credit institution receives for making the funds available.
 The compensatory interest rate is thus the annual nominal interest rate of the loan.

 In the event of arrears, credit institutions may charge default interest.
-This default interest results from the application of a maximum annual surcharge of 3%, which is added to the interest rate.
+This default interest results from the application of a maximum annual surcharge of 3%, which is added to the compensatory interest rate.

 Default interest rate = Compensatory interest rate + 3%

 Default interest = Amount of instalment due x (default interest /360) x No. of days in overdue

 The possibility of capitalisation must be agreed in writing between the credit institution and the bank customer.
-If there is a written agreement, the credit institution may capitalise without having to notify the bank customer.
+If there is a written agreement, the credit institution may perform a capitalisation operation without notifying the customer.

 Credit institutions are generally prohibited from charging fees based on the default of bank customers.